Driving on empty? Know how far you can go when your gas light turns on

 However, if you’re driving a Chevy Silverado and that light comes on, you only have about 25 miles before you’ll be hanging out on the side of the road.

-YourMechanic.com does note the mileage you have left depends on your driving habits and the condition of your vehicle.
+Yourmechanic.com does note that the mileage you have left depends on your driving habits and the condition of your vehicle.